steppedreckoner/TowerDefense/ReadMe.txt

 -Loading maps from a file on beginning of a new game.
 -Loading and saving maps done with JFileChooser.
 No longer need to interact with console.
+-Area of Effect (AOE) actions that affect enemies/tower within a certain radius.
 -Toggleable menus for in game and editor.
 -Pathfinder class to handle enemy navigation.
 This will eventually allow for enemies to navigate around player placed obstacles.